 How does this medication work?
 What will it do for me?

 Zoledronic acid belongs to the family of medications known as bisphosphonates.
 It is used to treat Paget's disease of the bone.
-It is also used to treat osteoporosis in men, to treat and prevent osteoporosis in postmenopausal women, and to treat and prevent osteoporosis caused by steroid medications.
+It is also used to treat osteoporosis, to prevent osteoporosis in postmenopausal people, and to treat and prevent osteoporosis caused by steroid medications.

 Normally, the body maintains a balance between the processes of breaking down bone and building it up.
 In Paget's disease and osteoporosis, this balance becomes disturbed so that too much bone is being broken down.
 Zoledronic acid works by restoring the balance between the rate of bone breakdown and buildup.